Exploring the Dark Energy Equation of State with JWST

 This paper is organized as follows.
-In Section \ref{sec2}, we provide a brief introduction to the CPL parameterization and the halo mass function that we adopted.
+In Section \ref{sec2}, we provide a brief introduction to the CPL parameterization and the halo mass function that we adopt.
 We also outline the methodology for calculating the theoretical stellar mass density.
 In Section \ref{sec3}, we present the results of our analysis, focusing on the impact of the CPL parameterization with varying star formation efficiencies on the process of star formation.
 Additionally, we also present the constraints on the parameter space of the CPL parametrization using data from JWST.
 Finally, in Section \ref{sec4}, we summarize our findings and draw our conclusions.

-\section{methods}
+\section{Methods}

-\subsection{THE CPL PARAMETERIZATION}
+\subsection{The CPL parameterization}

 Although our knowledge on the nature of dark energy is currently limited, the EoS ($w=p/\rho$) for dark energy can still describe its property to a certain extent.
-In the CPL parameterization, $w$ is no longer a constant $-1$ but varies linearly with the scale factor $a$ as
+In the CPL parameterization, $w$ is no longer a constant but varies linearly with the redshift $z$ as

 where $w_0$ and $w_a$ are two free parameters.
 The CPL parameterization will reduce to the $\Lambda$CDM model when $w_0=-1$, $w_a=0$.
-It is evident that $w(a)$ tends to $w_0+w_a$ in the early universe ($a\to0$) and equates to $w_0$ at present ($a=1$).
+It is evident that $w(z)$ tends to $w_0+w_a$ in the early universe ($z\to \infty$) and equates to $w_0$ at present ($z=0$).
 In this parameterization, the dimensionless Hubble parameter $E(z)=H(z)/H_0$ is

 where $\Omega_{\rm de}$, $\Omega_{\rm m}$ and $\Omega_{\rm r}$ are the fractional energy density of dark energy, dark matter and radiation, respectively.
 It is apparent that larger $w_0$ and $w_a$ correspond to more significant dark energy density and result in a larger cosmic expansion rate.
 All cosmological models should induce the same structure at present and the density perturbations must increase with $w_a$ at $z=7\sim 10$.
 Therefore, we expect to obtain high-redshift massive galaxies through increasing $w_a$.